+Problem 0.
 You should expect at least one problem in which you will be asked to work an example of one of the algorithms we have presented in class or some NP-complete reduction we covered.

-1. Short Answer Questions:
+Problem 1.
+Short Answer Questions

 - a.
-Technically advanced aliens come to Earth and show us that some known NPhard problem cannot be solved faster than $O(n^{100})$ time.
+Technically advanced aliens come to Earth and show us that some known NP-hard problem cannot be solved faster than $O(n^{100})$ time.
 Does this resolve the question of whether P = NP?
-(Explain briefly.) - Suppose that A ≤P B, the reduction runs in O(n) time, and B can be solved in O(n) time.
+(Explain briefly.) - b.
+True or False: If a graph G has a vertex cover of size k, then it has a dominating set of size k or smaller. - c.
+Suppose that $A \leq_p B$ , the reduction runs in $O(n^2)$ time, and B can be solved in $O(n^4)$ time.
 What can we infer about the time needed to solve A?
-(Explain briefly.) - c.
-True or False: If a graph G has a vertex cover of size k, then it has a dominating set of size k or smaller. - d.
-Suppose that $A \leq_P B$ , and there is a factor-2 approximation to problem B, then which of the following necessarily follows: - i.
+(Explain briefly.) - d.
+Suppose that $A \leq_p B$ and there is a factor-2 approximation to problem B, then which of the following necessarily follows: - i.
 There is a factor-2 approximation for A. - ii.
 There is a constant factor approximation for A, but the factor might not be 2. - iii.
-We cannot infer anything about our ability to approximate A. - 2.
+We cannot infer anything about our ability to approximate A.

+Problem 2.
 Show that the following problem is NP-complete.